preservim/vim-wheel/README.markdown

 * By default, two keys are mapped: `<CTRL-J>` (like `j`) moves towards the end of buffer and `<CTRL-K>` (like `k`) move towards its beginning
 * Movement is tied to trackpad/scroll wheel for ‘natural’ scrolling
-* Due to Vim’s inherent jumpiness with `wrap` enabled, behavior will degrade to `gj` and `gk` (more details below)
+* Due to Vim’s inherent jumpiness with `wrap` enabled, you have option to degrade to `gj` and `gk` (more details below)
 * Supports Visual selection
 * Pure Vimscript with no dependencies